-Well, for starters, they’re incredibly hard-working.
+For starters, they’re incredibly hard-working.
 Like so many of the core qualities that Helga Hufflepuff admired, this is easily overlooked, but the willingness to put in a little elbow grease when required really is very admirable.

 Next, Hufflepuffs are unfailingly fair-minded.
 Outside of kindness, this is probably the most underrated trait someone can possess, and as with before, it’s an attribute that often goes unnoticed.

 Perhaps the greatest example of this sporting approach to life comes when Cedric Diggory is faced with the prospect of glory – not just for himself, but for his kudos-starved house – at the end of the Triwizard Tournament.

 Despite craving the adulation he would receive by claiming the Triwizard Cup for his own, he ultimately rejects it, because in his heart, he believes that Harry deserves it as much, if not more.

 It’s genuinely heartbreaking moment, and it showcases a different type of bravery – an ability to put aside your own desires in order to act justly towards others – that again, tends to go unremarked upon, but which we should all aspire to.